COHERS | Veterinarians Without Borders North America

 The Situation

-In Rwanda and Senegal, high interaction between humans, animals, and the environment poses significant risks for zoonotic diseases.
+In Rwanda and Senegal, frequent interaction between humans, animals, and the environment poses significant risks for zoonotic diseases.
 These risks are exacerbated by gender inequalities, which limit women's and girls' access to health resources, decision-making power, and economic opportunities.
 Women and girls, who are primarily responsible for household livestock, water, sanitation, and food preparation, are particularly vulnerable to zoonotic diseases like anthrax.

 What We Are Doing